mahlas-network/mahlas-network.github.io/parts/uncategorized/taskTypes.md

 * information technologies
 * security (personal data)
 * Task categorzation
+* Task tagging (important stuff other than the category, subject of the work)
 * Task / time estimation
 * Task risk estimation : Some tasks might need to run in paralel because of high risk.
 * Cost calculation